sf-wdi-22-23/modules-22/w06-ruby/w06-d1-dusk-intro-ruby/readme.md

 say 'hello'
 ```

-If you don't have code that needs to use method result immediately, Ruby allows to specify parameters omitting parentheses:
+If you don't have code that needs to use method results immediately, Ruby allows to specify parameters omitting parentheses:

 ```ruby
 # calling method, not using parentheses